-- Encouraging construction workers to travel to the site by non-car modes. - Plan deliveries around peak periods where possible. - Management of the Development in line with the CLP guidance the on-going development and delivery of the CLP with construction contractors. - Communication of site delivery and servicing facilities to workers and suppliers.
+- Encouraging construction workers to travel to the site by non-car modes. - Plan deliveries around off- peak periods where possible.
+(9.30am-3.30pm) - Management of the Development in line with the CLP guidance the on-going development and delivery of the CLP with construction contractors. - Communication of site delivery and servicing facilities to workers and suppliers.